Pilotcore Insights

 AWS WAF provides near real-time visibility into your web traffic.
 This can allow you to create new rules or alerts in Amazon CloudWatch.
 You have full control over how the metrics are emitted.

 As such, you can easily monitor everything from the rule level to the total inbound traffic for your app.
-AWS WAF also offers comprehensive logging.
+AWS WAF also provides broad logging.
 It captures each inspected web request’s full header data for security automation, analytics and auditing.

 AWS WAF only requires you to pay for what you use and provides a customizable self-service offering.
 Pricing hinges on how many rules you deploy and web requests you receive.
 Let’s not forget that this automatically grants you access to AWS Shield.

-This offers you comprehensive base-level protection against the majority of attacks.
-Using complementary services like this is a great way to get the most out of your IT budget.
+This provides you broad base-level protection against the majority of attacks. using complementary services like this is a great way to get the most out of your IT budget.

 The AWS Firewall Manager makes your maintenance and admin tasks much easier when you’re working across multiple accounts, AWS Shield Advanced protection, and Amazon VPC security groups.